seanox/aspect-js/README.md

 BF: Review: Correction/optimization JavaScript (no functional change)
 BF: MVC SiteMap: Correction of the method customize when using variable paths
 BF: DataSource: Correction for a URL without a file
+BF: Test: Correction in determining the browser engine for WebKit and Blink
 CR: Test: Integration of a web server
+CR: Test: Removal of the Edge engine after switching to Chromium
+CR: Test: Removal of the distinction between macOS and iOS
 CR: Composite Expression Language: Added keywords eeq (===), nee (!==)
 CR: Composite: Added attribute strict for loading of modules/composites
 CR: Extension Namespace: Added method create